 Figure 1: A. Trajectories per initial horizontal velocity, time-to-contact and ball type in the context of a 2D image of the visual scene.
-The parts close to the peak illustrate the range during which the ball disappeared.D.
-Simulated effective times-to-contact per time-to-contact.
+The red parts close to the peak illustrate the range during which the ball disappeared.
+Accordingly, the solid blue lines refer to the visible part of the trajectories, while the translucent blue parts refer to the occluded part of the trajectories.
+B. Simulated horizontal speed over time for the “Air Drag: Present” condition.
+The dashed horizontal lines indicate the horizontal velocity for the “Air Drag: Absent” condition, which is constant at 3.0 or 3.5 m/s throughout the trajectory.
+Gold indicates the target of tennis ball size and grey indicates the target of basketball size.
+The red parts of the trajectories indicate the window in which the target disappeared.
+The solid colors indicate the visible parts of the trajectory and the translucent parts refer to the occluded parts.
+C. Vertical speed for the “Air Drag: Present” condition minus vertical speed for the “Air Drag: Absent” condition throughout the trajectory.
+The dashed horizontal line indicates a difference of 0 between between trajectories in the “Air Drag: Present” condition and the “Air Drag: Absent” condition.
+The red parts of the trajectories indicate the window in which the target disappeared.
+The solid colors indicate the visible parts of the trajectory and the translucent parts refer to the occluded parts.
+D. Simulated effective times-to-contact per time-to-contact.
 Different icon types denote whether the physical properties of the object corresponded to a Basket (circle) or Tennis (triangle) ball.
 Colors illustrate whether air drag was present (blue) or not (red).
 E. Same as D, but for the point of impact.